POKEGAMA LAKE ASSOCIATION OF PINE COUNTY, MINNESOTA

 Projects funded by the PLA fall in one of three categories–environmental, education, or civic/humanitarian.

 * Education – Grants to local schools, Interactive Lake ecology course and Fresh Water Fair for local and surrounding school 5th graders.
-Also are provided scholarships for an environmental camp from selected essays written by 5th graders of Pine City Elementary School.
+Also provide scholarships each summer for an environmental camp.
+Participants are selected from essays written by 5th graders of Pine City Elementary School.
 In addition, scholarships are given to qualifying high school graduating seniors for continuing education.